cullenjett/react-ssr-boilerplate/README.md

 - React Router v4
 - Code splitting
 - Webpack 4
+- Conditionally load pollyfills -- only ship bloat to outdated browsers
 - React Helmet for dynamic manipulation of the document `<head />`
 - Dev server with hot-reloading
 - Jest and Enzyme config ready to test the crap out of some stuff